 All pupils begin the GCSE syllabus in Third Form, which provides continuity and plenty of time to prepare thoroughly for obtaining a good grade in GCSE Mathematics by the time they sit the examination in Fifth Form.
 The Third Form year is spent making sure that the Foundation level GCSE topics are securely understood and that the pupil's algebra is well enough developed to cope with the algebraic content in higher tier GCSE in Fourth and Fifth Forms.

 All pupils will study the new Edexcel Linear A GCSE 1MA1 course and will be entered for the Higher Tier which awards grades 9-1.
 The new GCSE Mathematics has three written papers and will be sat at the end of the Fifth Form by most pupils.
 One paper is non-calculator and two papers are calculator and there is no coursework.
-Set 1 follow an accelerated programme and finish the GCSE course in Fourth Form.
+Set 1 follow an accelerated programme and finish the content of the GCSE course in Fourth Form.
 In Fifth Form they then study the CCEA GCSE Further Mathematics Course.
 They sit two examinations in this at the end of Fifth Form, both of which are two hours long, alongside their normal Mathematics GCSE Exam.
 The Further Mathematics course covers Pure Maths, Mechanics and Statistics and is excellent preparation for A Level Mathematics and Further Mathematics.

 Each year group is divided into three sets who are keen to achieve the best results according to their abilities.
 There are regular topic tests and pupil progress is carefully tracked.
 Pupils are encouraged to employ Assessment for Learning techniques in all their studies and teachers encourage an active learning approach.
 Prep is set regularly to reinforce concepts and give more opportunity for practicing mathematical skills.
 Pupils have access to an online Mathematics tutorial site called Mymaths.

 Independent thinking skills are promoted by the use of puzzles, quizzes and extension problems which are available for all classes.
 In addition pupils in the Third, Fourth and Fifth Forms are entered for the Intermediate and Senior Mathematics Challenges.